What's new in GSMMO?

-As we add features, enhancements, and fixes to Google Apps Migration for Microsoft Outlook®, (GAMMO) we'll release updates both automatically and from our download page.
+As we add features, enhancements, and fixes to G Suite Migration for Microsoft Outlook®, (GSMMO) we'll release updates both automatically and from our download page.
 We'll also continue to update this page with the latest release information.
 Here's a look at what's new in the latest release, and how you can get it.

 Getting the latest release

-- If you installed GAMMO yourself: Updates are checked for and downloaded to your computer automatically.
+- If you installed GSMMO yourself: Updates are checked for and downloaded to your computer automatically.

-- If your administrator installed GAMMO: Updates are downloaded to your computer automatically, if your administrator has enabled automatic updates.
+- If your administrator installed GSMMO: Updates are downloaded to your computer automatically, if your administrator has enabled automatic updates.

-- You can also download the latest version at any time from the GAMMO download page.
+- You can also download the latest version at any time from the GSMMO download page.

 November 10, 2015

 Added the quotaUser argument to all API requests to make sure the API quota is counted per user and not per IP.

 Fixed an issue where messages were rejected by the Gmail API if the From header did not contain a valid SMTP address.